• Home

 Take Downtown Dubai, for instance – it’s probably cheaper to rent than to buy.

-But, if you’re eyeing for up-and-coming areas or off-plan properties in Dubai, buying could be a cheaper option.
-This may also mean longer commutes, a less prestige location, and fewer dining options compared to more established areas.
+Keep in mind, this may also mean longer commutes, a less prestige location, and fewer dining options compared to more established areas.

 If you’re open to a little lifestyle change, these alternative can be more cost-effective than renting.